-- Pembrolizumab (Keytruda®): Approved for patients with metastatic NSCLC in the following situations: - As first-line treatment for patients whose tumors have high PD-L1 expression (Tumor Proportion Score [TPS] greater than or equal to 50%) with no EGFR or ALK mutation and no prior systemic chemotherapy treatment for metastatic NSCLC.
-Approximately 30% of patients with newly diagnosed metastatic NSCLC will have tumors with this high level of PD-L1 expression - For patients whose tumor expresses PD-L1 (TPS greater than or equal to 1%) with disease progression on or after platinum-containing chemotherapy.
-Patients with EGFR or ALK mutations should have disease progression on FDA-approved therapy for these mutations before receiving pembrolizumab
+- Pembrolizumab (Keytruda®): Approved for patients with metastatic NSCLC in the following situations: - As first-line treatment for patients whose tumors have a high (greater than or equal to 50%) Programmed Death Ligand 1 (PD-L1) expression Tumor Proportion Score (TPS), as determined by an FDA-approved test, with no EGFR or ALK mutation.
+Approximately 30% of patients with newly diagnosed metastatic NSCLC will have tumors with this high level of PD-L1 expression.
+(The TPS is the percentage of cancer cells that produce the PD-L1 proteins.
+The lung cancer tissue is stained with special dyes that mark PD-L1-positive tumor cells.
+A pathologist counts the number of cells that stain positive and determines the TPS.) - For patients whose tumor expresses PD-L1 (TPS greater than or equal to 1%), as determined by an FDA-approved test, with disease progression on or after platinum-containing chemotherapy.
+Patients with EGFR or ALK mutations should have disease progression on FDA-approved therapy for these mutations before receiving this drug. - As first-line treatment for patients with metastatic non-squamous NSCLC in combination with the chemotherapy drugs pemetrexed and carboplatin, irrespective of PD-L1 expression. - Atezolizumab (Tecentriq®): Approved for patients with metastatic NSCLC whose lung cancer has progressed during or after being treated with platinum-containing chemotherapy.
+Patients with EGFR or ALK mutations should have disease progression on FDAapproved therapy for these mutations before receiving this drug.